ObserveRTC/website-3.0/content/docs/overview/introduction.md

 Here is how ObserveRTC comes into the picture.
 We make RTC development easy using open-source tools.
 ObserveRTC aims to provide client side integrations, infrastructure and monitoring tools to observe and analyse WebRTC applications.

+### ObserveRTC provides

+* **Client-side libraries** - collect and monitor your RTC clients with negligible performance impact
+* **Sfu-side libraries** - collect and monitor your Selective Forwarding Units
+* **Server-side integrations** - options to add data from devices like Selective Forwarding Unit (SFU)
+* **Flexible Database options** - use your preferred data architectures like Kafka, MongoDB, RedShift, BigQuery, and others
+* **Pre-defined scheme** - start with and expand on the ObserveRTC scheme to simplify data queries

 ### Why ObserveRTC?

 * **Open-source** - No hidden magic, no secret souce, it is a transparent monitoring solution for everyone.